MyPureCloud/genesys-spark/packages/genesys-spark-components/documentation/migrations/v4/readme.md

 In v4, developers who want the component to have a margin similar to v3 can add `margin: 16px 0 16px 0` to the component in their application.

-Below are the components where the internal margins were removed for v4:
+Below are the components where the internal margins have been removed for v4:

 1. gux-form-field-color
 1. gux-form-field-number